MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-power-automate-connector-templates.md

 [Refresh dataflows and datasets sequentially](trigger-dataflows-and-power-bi-dataset-sequentially.md):

-* When you select a button, initiate a dataflow refresh.
+* When you select a button, start a dataflow refresh.
-* When an analytical dataflow refresh succeeds, initiate a standard dataflow refresh.
+* When an analytical dataflow refresh succeeds, start a standard dataflow refresh.
-* When a dataflow refresh succeeds, initiate a Power BI dataset refresh.
+* When a dataflow refresh succeeds, start a Power BI dataset refresh.
-* When a file in SharePoint is updated, initiate a dataflow refresh.
+* When a file in SharePoint is updated, start a dataflow refresh.

 Save dataflow refresh metadata and build a dataflows monitoring dashboard: